The Weird Al Show

 The Weird Al Show is an American television show hosted by "Weird Al" Yankovic.
-Produced in association with Dick Clark Productions and taped at NBC Studios, it aired on Saturday mornings on the CBS TV network.
-The show ran for one season, from September to December 1997.
+Produced in association with Dick Clark Productions and taped at NBC Studios, it aired on Saturday mornings on CBS.
+The show ran for one season, from September 13 to December 6, 1997, with reruns airing until September 26, 1998.
 The show was released on DVD on August 15, 2006.

-The show is framed as a "show-within-a-show", with Yankovic, starring as himself, living in an underground home while working as a television show host.
+The show is framed as a show-within-a-show, with Yankovic, starring as himself, living in an underground home while working as a television show host.
 It uses a combination of live-action skits with numerous guests, animated shorts, and musical performances by Yankovic and other guest bands.
 CBS had greenlit the show from Yankovic, seeking content for its required Educational/Informative programming block and framed similarly to Pee-Wee's Playhouse.
 Because of this, Yankovic and his writers struggled with developing content appropriate for children's programming that met CBS's expectations while still within Yankovic's form of visual and adult humor.

 Synopsis

 Each episode starts with a narrator (Billy West) introducing today's lesson to the viewers.
 Then, Al is in a common situation in his cave dwelling that he addresses to the viewers.
 Afterward, he watches a TV displaying parody shows and commercials that are related to the day's show.
 Most of the time, Al's friend Bobby the Inquisitive Boy stops by and asks him a question.
-In turn, Al plays him an old-fashioned educational film to help answer his question.
+In turn, Al plays him an old-fashioned educational film (with the original dialogue replaced) to help answer his question.
 Sometimes, the show features an animated cartoon called "Fatman", which is about Weird Al as a fat superhero.
 At the end of the show, there is a commercial parody being shown followed by a band performing a song.
 Sometimes, Al reviews today's lesson before closing out the show.